Contributor

 user@user123:~/OpenFOAM-9/channel/Simulation$ reconstructPar -time x

-Once the case has been reconstructed, as for the meshing process, the following command should be used to visualize the case in the software ParaView:
+Once the case has been reconstructed, as for the meshing process, the following command can be used to visualize the case in the software ParaView:

 user@user123:~/OpenFOAM-9/channel/Simulation$ paraFoam